 | Time | Schedule |

-The part-time online course runs online for 9 weeks, and both the input and teaching practice is conducted online.
+The part-time online course runs for 11 weeks.
+Input sessions are supplemented by optional weekly meetings which are recorded.
 The input section is self-directed reading of weekly online units, which will be supplemented by weekly tutor-led meetings.
 The teaching section runs every Tuesdays and Thursdays from 5pm to 7pm during the 9-week course.

 | Start date | End Date | Duration | Mode |